-This program is offered for 0.40 ASHA CEU's (Intermediate Level, Basic)
+This program is offered for 0.40 ASHA CEU's (Level: Various Content Area: Professional)

 EITTOC is an approved provided of Continuing Education by the American Occupational Therapy Association, Inc. EITOC is authorized to offer 0.40 AOTA CEU's/4.0 Contact Hours.
 The assignment of AOTACEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 APPROVED BY THE ILLINOIS EARLY INTERVENTION TRAINING PROGRAM FOR EARLY INTERVENTION CREDENTIAL CREDIT for 2.0 Hours

 - This activity is pending approval from the National Association of Social Workers (NASW) –